South African Class C 4-6-0T: To 4-6-2T Pacific

 In 1901, no. 25 was rebuilt to a 4-6-2T Pacific type wheel arrangement.
 This locomotive was later renumbered 38 and was also designated NGR Class H when a classification system was introduced on the NGR.

 Service

 Natal Government Railways

-In NGR service, the Class G replaced the slightly smaller Beyer, Peacock-built Class K 2-6-0 tank locomotives on mainline trains out of Durban.
+In NGR service, the Class G replaced the slightly smaller Beyer, Peacock & Company built Class K 2-6-0 tank locomotives on mainline trains out of Durban.
 They were occasionally used with the small four-wheeled tenders to increase their water carrying capacity when they were required to work long distances.

 On Wednesday 1 December 1880 during the official opening of the line to Pietermaritzburg, a special train consisting of five carriages and a brake-van worked by Kitson 2-6-0 engine no. 12, all new stock, was run from Durban to Pietermaritzburg.
 The driver was Harry Hayes with guards Frazer and De Broize.
 The train conveyed a party of invited guests, including the Mayor of Durban, Town Councillors, several prominent citizens and government officials in addition to Mr David Hunter and other railway officers.